Forest Park Carousel: Description

 The carousel is near the center of Forest Park, a 500-acre park within the New York City borough of Queens.
 The carousel is on Forest Park Drive, just west of Woodhaven Boulevard, which separates the park's western and eastern sections.
 It is part of the Forest Park Carousel Amusement Village, a seasonal attraction with various games and a cafe.
 The ride is just north of Strack Pond and is surrounded by a visitor center, picnic grove, and the Forest Park Greenhouse; the surrounding area also contains a golf course, a clubhouse, and the Seuffert Bandshell.
-The current carousel was originally installed in Dracut, Massachusetts, north of Lowell; it was relocated to Forest Park in 1972.
+The current carousel was originally installed in Dracut, Massachusetts, United States, north of Lowell; it was relocated to Forest Park in 1972.

 Carousel

 The carousel was one of approximately a dozen manufactured by German immigrant Daniel Carl Muller.
 It is Muller's only carousel in New York City and, along with the Midway Carousel at Cedar Point in Ohio, is one of two known remaining carousels made by the D.C.
 Muller and Brother Company.
 The New York Times wrote in 1976 that the carousel "reflects the more genteel Philadelphia style of Daniel Carl Mueller and the Dentzel family".
 Early reports cite either Michael or Gustav Dentzel as having built the carousel; Muller was associated with the Dentzel family until 1899 and from 1917 to 1928.
 The carousel has a diameter of 56 ft.